-Reef video-surveys taken in January 2020 by the Maldives Coral Institute (MCI) in collaboration with Save The Beach Maldives (STBM) showed a diverse coral community on the shallow reef flat along the northern side of the island of Fulhadhoo, in Baa atoll.
+Reef surveys taken in January 2020 by the Maldives Coral Institute (MCI) in collaboration with Save The Beach Maldives (STBM) showed a highly diverse coral community on the shallow reef flat along the northern side of the island of Fulhadhoo, in Baa atoll, boasting over a 100 species of coral within a 500m2 area, representing almost half of all species found in the Maldives.

 The corals appeared to have survived through multiple bleaching events, as well as repetitive total exposure during low tides.
 This indicates a coral assemblage that has high resilience to thermal stress.
 In a warming world, where coral reefs are under severe threat of loss and degradation, resilient coral such as those in the reef in Fulhadhoo could act as a seed source to repopulate more vulnerable areas that have high levels of mortality during the increasingly frequent and intense coral bleaching events predicted for the near future.